horizon-research/PointCloud-pipeline/Registration-pipeline/README.md

 -------------------------------
 #### Log

-By 10.05:
 - [x] Build a pipeline with *Correspondence Estimation*, *Correspondence Rejection* and *ICP*.
+- [x] Modify interfaces for better scalability.
 - [ ] Test on the **Kitti** dataset.
 - [ ] Comment and Documentation.
 - [ ] ...
 -------------------------------
 #### Reference Links